nimbuscloud-ai/cloud-run-jobs-emulator/README.md

 ### Docker Compose

-To use this emulator with `docker compose` you'll need to add it as a service and create a `cloud-run-jobs-config.yaml` file.
+To use this emulator with `docker compose` you'll need to add it as a service.
+To specify images in advance as job definitions, create a `cloud-run-jobs-config.yaml` file.

 ```yaml
 services: